 Bringing Funding into Orange County to Improve Health and Reduce Health Disparities

 Lastly, AHOC has a multi-year campaign called the Move More Eat Healthy Orange County Campaign.
 This campaign is a county-wide effort to engage more partners to make a greater commitment to increasing the percentage of healthy weight residents in all populations of Orange County.
-It builds on the existing Orange County Obesity Prevention Plan by establishing specific partnership criteria for organizations in each sector to commit to in 2012.
+It builds on the existing Orange County Obesity Prevention Plan by establishing specific partnership criteria for organizations in each sector to commit to.
 Our goal is to make the Move More, Eat Healthy OC campaign an effective call to action so Orange County can start to bend the curve on obesity.
 As part of this campaign, AHOC has increased the number of Healthy Eating Active Living Cities in Orange County from one to eleven.
 This designation acknowledges a city’s commitment to policies which support healthy lifestyles.